Introduction

 The College is unable to reimburse the fair market value of an airline ticket purchased with the traveler’s frequent flyer miles.

-Approval of purchase orders, invoices, contracts and check requests
+Approval of purchase orders, invoices, contracts, check requests and stipends

-The appropriate person to approve a purchase order, invoice, contract or check request will be determined by the Approval Limit Chart posted here.
+The appropriate person to approve a purchase order, invoice, contract, check request, or stipend will be determined by the Approval Limit Chart posted here.
 This Approval Limit Chart will be periodically reviewed and updated.
+Employees requesting to be added to the Approval Limit Chart should ask their supervisor to reach out to the department's Vice President for approval.

-The total amount of the purchase order, invoice, contract or check request must be below the specific person's approval limit in order for their approval to suffice.
+The total amount of the purchase order, invoice, contract, check request or stipend must be below the specific person's approval limit in order for their approval to suffice.
 If the total amount exceeds one person's approval limit, then the next highest supervisor listed for that department should provide their approval.

-If the total purchase order, invoice, contract or check request amount extends beyond one year, the total amount for all years is the amount that should be used to determine the specific person to approve and sign the contract.
+If the total purchase order, invoice, contract, check request or stipend amount extends beyond one year, the total amount for all years is the amount that should be used to determine the specific person to approve and sign the contract.

 For example, a contract for the period from July 2023 through June 2028 has an annual cost of $15,000.
 The total cost for all 5 years is $75,000.
 An individual with an approval limit of at least $75,000 is required to review and approve the contract in addition to the Vice President for Business and Finance.